-The volume of our sales and prices of our solar power products depend on a variety of factors, including supply and demand of solar power products in key solar markets.
-The solar industry has seen an increase in demand for solar power products due in part to the improvement of global economic conditions since 2009, when the global economic downturn had a material impact on demand for solar power products.
+The sales volume and prices of our solar power products depend on a variety of factors, including supply and demand for solar power products in key solar markets.
+The solar industry has seen an increase in demand for solar power products due in part to the improvement of global economic conditions since 2009, when the global economic downturn materially reduced demand for solar power products.
 Despite a recovery in demand, the prices of solar power products have been volatile in recent years due to the unstable supply of solar power products.
-Even though demand has gradually increased in the last two years and the average price has increased and stabilized since the beginning of 2013, the industry may still be operating oversupplied throughout the solar value chain in the near future.
-In addition, the solar industry is expected to continue to be highly competitive.
+The solar industry is expected to continue to be highly competitive.
 Increased production efficiencies and improved technologies may further reduce costs of polysilicon and other silicon raw materials, which have already declined significantly over the past few years.
-Potential further expansion of manufacturing capacity in the future by us or by our competitors and potential new entrants into the market, given the relatively low barriers to entry, may result in continued excess capacity in the industry.
+Potential further expansion of manufacturing capacity in the future by our competitors, by us or by potential new entrants into the market, given the relatively low barriers to entry, may result in continued excess capacity in the industry.
+In addition, decreases in prices of other energies such as oil, electricity and wind power may also negatively affect the demand for solar power products, as well as projects.

-If the oversupply of solar power products continues to exist, the end markets for solar power products do not grow or start to weaken or if we are unable to lower our costs in line with the decline in prices, by, for example, increasing our manufacturing efficiency, securing polysilicon feedstock and consumables at lower costs, achieving technological advances and/or other means reasonably available to us, our business and results of operations would be materially and adversely affected.
+If the markets for solar power products continue to suffer from oversupply resulting in reduced prices or if we are unable to lower our costs in line with the decline in prices, by, for example, increasing our manufacturing efficiency, securing polysilicon feedstock and consumables at lower costs, achieving technological advances and/or other means reasonably available to us, our business and results of operations would be materially and adversely affected.